When you need someone to come to you, come to us

 Through one fun virtual event, Mike Long will leave you and your communication colleagues a shared understanding of great leadership communication—and new know-how to make it happen.

 This is a popular seminar and Mike is only one who can teach it.
 For scheduling and pricing, write to PSA PDA Director David Murray, at firstname.lastname@example.org.

 Meet Mike Long

-Mike Long is a speechwriter and award-winning playwright and screenwriter based in Washington, D.C.
+Based in Washington, DC, Mike Long is a speechwriter and an award-winning playwright and screenwriter.
 He is a former director of the White House Writers Group and a lecturer at Georgetown University, where he served most recently as the director of writing for the graduate program in PR.
-He’s the author of the forthcoming book, The Molecule of More.
-He’s the resident writing coach at the Professional Speechwriters Association.
+He is also co-author of The Molecule of More, on how the brain chemical dopamine explains why we do what we do.
+Mike is the resident writing coach at the Professional Speechwriters Association.

 We all know that narrative is the most powerful form of communication, and thus a critical leadership tool.
 But do we all share the same idea of what compelling narrative is—and the same ability to translate it into effective leadership communication?

 Former White House speechwriter and GE exec comms chief Eric Schnure will take your communication team where he has taken so many communicators before: from intention to execution.